 Spectacular drag screaming runs.
 Ono is one of the fastest fish in the ocean.

-Small yellowfin tuna are often confused with blackfin tuna.
+It is not uncommon to confuse yellowfin vs. blackfin tuna.
 One significant distinguishing marks are the lengthy second dorsal and anal fins.

 All of the fins are yellow and surrounded by a thin black line.